 To user guide Check more options on ``describe`` in the user guide section about :ref:`aggregations with describe ` .. raw:: html

 .. note:: This is just a starting point.
 Similar to spreadsheet software, pandas represents data as a table with columns and rows.
-Apart from the representation, also the data manipulations and calculations you would do in spreadsheet software are supported by pandas.
+Apart from the representation, the data manipulations and calculations you would do in spreadsheet software are also supported by pandas.
 Continue reading the next tutorials to get started! .. raw:: html

 REMEMBER

-- Import the package, aka ``import pandas as pd`` - A table of data is stored as a pandas ``DataFrame`` - Each column in a ``DataFrame`` is a ``Series`` - You can do things by applying a method to a ``DataFrame`` or ``Series`` .. raw:: html
+- Import the package, aka ``import pandas as pd`` - A table of data is stored as a pandas ``DataFrame`` - Each column in a ``DataFrame`` is a ``Series`` - You can do things by applying a method on a ``DataFrame`` or ``Series`` .. raw:: html

 .. raw:: html